RocketDouble/ai-cyoa-game/README.md

 If anyone wants to take this project way further than I did, feel free.
 I know there are things like SillyTavern but this is just built for CYOA.
 One of my favorite kinds of games, and with AI it's much easier to make them.

 If you want to try it out yourself.
-Try it on github pages here: (add link later)
+Try it on github pages [HERE](https://rocketdouble.github.io/ai-cyoa-game/)

 Thank you for reading this.
 I hope you enjoy your own CYOA.
 Here is the README the ai wrote.